Harish-Chandra pairs in the Verlinde category in positive characteristic: Introduction

-Here, for $i < p$, $\Ver_{p}(SL_{i})$ is the semisimplification of the category of tilting modules of $SL_{i}$ over $\k$, and $\Ver_{p}^{+}$ is the connected subcategory additively generated by the irreducible tilting modules whose highest weights correspond to partitions with total size divisible by $i$.
+This corollary is very important because it allows us to construct representations for affine group schemes $G$ in $\Ver_{p}$ via representations of ordinary algebraic groups and representations for the Lie algebra, both of which are much easier to construct.
+Additionally, this corollary says that if we have a representation for the Lie algebra of $G$, then testing whether that representation integrates to the group is the same as seeing if the representation integrates to $G_{0}$.
+This will be very useful in a follow up paper to classify irreducible representations of certain simple affine group schemes in $\Ver_{p}$.

 This paper is organized as follows.
 In section 2, we give a detailed construction of the Verlinde category and restate some key results from \cite{Ven1} regarding finitely generated commutative algebras in $\Ver_{p}$.
 In section 3, we build these results to prove some more fundamental commutative algebra results in $\Ver_{p}$ that will prove useful in relating commutative Hopf algebras with their dual coalgebras.
 In section 4, we develop some of the theory of cocommutative ind-coalgebras in $\Ver_{p}$, with a particular focus on coradical filtrations and relative coradical filtrations, as well as structure of the dual coalgebra of a commutative ind-algebra.
 In section 5, we define dual Harish-Chandra pairs and Harish-Chandra pairs in $\Ver_{p}$ and the functors from cocommutative ind-Hopf algebras to dual Harish-Chandra pairs and from commutative ind-Hopf algebras to Harish-Chandra pairs in $\Ver_{p}$.
 In section 6, we study some PBW properties of cocommutative ind-Hopf algebras and dual Harish-Chandra pairs in $\Ver_{p}$ and use this to prove the equivalence between these two categories.
 In section 7, we establish some dualities between the cocommutative and the commutative setting and use this to prove Theorem \ref{Harish-Chandra} and its corollaries.
-Finally, in section 8, we study the representation theory of $GL(X)$ and $GL(L_{i})$ and prove Theorem \ref{weights}.
+Finally, in section 8, we use this theorem to prove Corollary \ref{repHC}.

-\subsection{\textbf{Acknowledgements}}
+\subsection{Acknowledgements:}